 The ship put to sea on 1 July 1928, visited Newport, Ore.
 (2–7 July) and Tacoma, Wash.
 (8–16 July), and completed her annual overhaul at Puget Sound (16 July–25 August).
 She sailed on 25 August and rejoined the Battle Fleet at San Francisco (28–31 August).
 Farragut visited the Pacific Southwest Exposition at Long Beach, Calif.
 (1–4 September).

-Farragut sailed from San Diego on 15 January 1929 to take part in Fleet Problem IX (23–27 January).
-The participation of aircraft carriers Lexington (CV 2) and Saratoga (CV 3), attached to the opposing forces, introduced new elements into fleet operations, including Saratoga’semployment to achieve the theoretical destruction of the Panama Canal.
+Farragut steamed from San Diego on 15 January 1929 to take part in Fleet Problem IX (23–27 January).
+The participation of aircraft carriers Lexington (CV-2) and Saratoga (CV-3), attached to the opposing forces, introduced new elements into fleet operations, including Saratoga’semployment to achieve the theoretical destruction of the Panama Canal.
 The Black fleet, including Saratoga and Aroostook (that relieved Langley while she completed yard work), represented a ‘Pacific power’ and steamed toward the Panamanian Isthmus to attack the Blue fleet, including Lexington, which portrayed the U.S. fleet as it passed through the Panama Canal.
 Subject to that condition, planners intended the Black fleet to attempt to attain surprise.

 The Bureau of Aeronautics noted that the losses incurred drove home the necessity of providing carriers with the “maximum escort protection.”
 The demonstration impressed naval leaders, and in the 1930 maneuvers a tactical command built around an aircraft carrier appeared in the force organization.
 Observers also noted the concentration of naval air power in a handful of ships that confirmed the need for small carriers to supplement the larger fleet types.
 Farragut sailed from Panama Bay on 11 March and returned to San Diego on 22 March.